By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 • Maximum throughput per volume

-Amazon EBS provides the following volume types: previous generation, hard disk drives (HDD), and solid state drives (SSD).
+Amazon EBS provides previous generation, hard disk drives (HDD), and solid state drives (SSD) volume types.

-Note: Before you change your volume type, see Limitations.
+Note: Before you modify your volume type, see Limitations.

 Previous generation

-You can use this volume type as a backup and for archiving, or for workloads with small datasets that you access infrequently.
-For more information on this volume type, see Previous generation Magnetic volumes.
+You can use this volume type as a backup and to archive, or for workloads with small datasets that you don't access frequently.
+For more information, see Amazon EBS previous generation volumes.

-The dominant performance attribute for this volume type is the throughput.
-HDD-backed volumes are optimized for workloads that require a large I/Osize, or workloads that have a synchronized I/O. It's a best practice to use an Amazon EBS-optimized Amazon Elastic Compute Cloud (Amazon EC2) instance for this volume type.
-HDD-backed volumes don't support boot volume, so you can't choose it as a root volume.
+The dominant performance attribute for HDD volume type is the throughput.
+HDD-backed volumes are optimized for workloads that require a large I/O size, or workloads that have a synchronized I/O. It's a best practice to use an Amazon EBS-optimized Amazon Elastic Compute Cloud (Amazon EC2) instance for this volume type.
+HDD-backed volumes don't support boot volume, so you can't use them as a root volume.

-HHD-backed volumes fall under two categories: Throughput Optimized HDD (st1) and Cold HDD (sc1).
-If optimal performance is your priority, then consider st1.
-If cost optimization is your priority, then consider sc1.
+There are two types of HDD-backed volumes, throughput Optimized HDD (st1) and Cold HDD (sc1).
+If optimal performance is your priority, then use st1.
+If cost optimization is your priority, then use sc1.
 Both st1 and sc1 offer the same level of durability.
-For more information on Throughput Optimized HDD and Cold HDD, see Overview of HDD-backed volumes.
+For more information, see Amazon EBS Throughput Optimized HDD and Cold HDD volumes.

-The dominant performance attribute for this volume type is IOPS.
-SSD-backed volumes are optimized for a small I/O size and random I/O. It's a best practice to use an Amazon EBS-optimized instance for this volume type.
+The dominant performance attribute for SSD volume types is IOPS.
+SSD-backed volumes are optimized for a small I/O size and random I/O. It's a best practice to use an EBS-optimized Amazon EC2 instance for this volume type.
 SSD-backed volume types include General Purpose SSD volumes and Provisioned IOPS SSD volumes.

 General Purpose SSD volumes